Did you know that most of the world’s businesses are running on debt?

 There’s a middle ground here.
 Sometimes, you will have a basic necessity that requires a loan.
 Going for a loan that has a high interest rate and strict payment terms might seem like the only way out.
 So, is this a bad loan or a good loan, given you are spending on something that will boost productivity, or is a basic necessity?

 That’s the dilemma.
 It differs from case to case.
-Use your best judgment to determine the perfect balance between a good cause and an unfriendly loan.
+Use your best judgment or read up on helpful financial websites to determine the perfect balance between a good cause and an unfriendly loan.